run-llama/llama_index/docs/module_guides/evaluating/evaluating_with_llamadatasets.md

 Contributing a `LabelledRagDataset` involves two high level steps.
 Generally speaking, you must create the `LabelledRagDataset`, save it as a json and submit both this json file and the source text files to our [llama_datasets](https://github.com/run-llama/llama_datasets) Github repository.
-Additionally, you'll have to make a pull request, following the steps listed in the `README.md` in our [llama_hub](https://github.com/run-llama/llama-hub) Github repository.
+Additionally, you'll have to make a pull request, to upload required metadata of the dataset to our [llama_hub](https://github.com/run-llama/llama-hub) Github repository.

-Please refer to the "Contributing a LlamaDataset To LlamaHub" jupyter notebook linked below.
+Please refer to the "LlamaDataset Submission Template Notebook" linked below.

 ## Now, Go And Build Robust LLM Applications